 Ghibli Park in Nagakute, Aichi has 5 themed areas recreating Studio Ghibli film worlds.
 Tickets cost ¥1,000-7,800 and must be booked online on the 10th of each month at 2:00 PM JST.
-The park is 50 minutes from Nagoya Station by subway and Linimo maglev, costing ¥670 one way.
+The park is about 50-60 minutes from Nagoya Station by subway and Linimo maglev, costing ¥670 one way (¥710 from 1 September 2026).

 Ghibli Park is an immersive theme park in Nagakute City, Aichi Prefecture, featuring life-sized recreations of iconic Studio Ghibli film scenes across five themed areas.
 Tickets must be purchased in advance online — there are no walk-ins.
-International visitors can buy tickets through the official Boo-Woo Ticket site or Klook, with sales opening on the 10th of each month at 2:00 PM JST.
+International visitors can buy tickets through the official English LAWSON TICKET site or Klook, with sales opening on the 10th of each month at 2:00 PM JST.

 This article may contain affiliate links.
 See our affiliate disclosure for details.